 Sting is a quadcopter with a classic design.
 A large dome protrudes from the center of the quadcopter, where it houses both a warhead and a camera.
 It will be controlled from the ground by VR goggles that allow the operator to see exactly where it is flying.

-It will have an -based system of targeting that will allow the to lock on to enemy targets.
+It will have an artificial intelligence-based system of targeting that will allow the pilot to lock on to enemy targets.
 According to a representative of “Wild Hornets”, the average cost of Sting interceptor is tens times lower than the Shahed, allowing for significant savings on surface-to-air weapons.

 Currently, modified FPV-drones are being used against Russian reconnaissance and attack drones in Ukraine.